146

 taṇhānaṁ khayamajjhagā.

-you will not build a house again;
+You will not build a house again;

-All your |rafters::beams [phāsukā]| are dismantled,
+all your |rafters::beams [phāsukā]| are dismantled,

-your |ridgepole::top beam, metaphor for ignorance [gahakūṭa]| is |dismantled::deconstructed [visaṅkhata]|;
+your |ridgepole::top beam, metaphor for ignorance [gahakūṭa]| is |destroyed::deconstructed [visaṅkhata]|;

 The mind has |gone beyond all conditions::become unconditioned, unfabricated, unconstructed [visaṅkhāragata]|,

-having |exhausted::wore away, slowly destroyed [khayamajjhagā]| |craving::wanting, yearning, longing, attachment, lit. thirst [taṇha]|.
+having achieved the wearing away of |craving::wanting, yearning, longing, attachment, lit. thirst [taṇha]|.

 155